Go on to

 Karen,

-or Karhuset, as it was sometimes referred to, was not technically part of
+or Karhuset, as it was sometimes referred to, was not

-Stockholm University but was operated by the faculty of that University as a
+technically part of Stockholm University but was operated by the faculty of

-privately rented by one of the University's students who then booked
+this concert, it was privately rented by one of the University's students who

-Giant.
-On occasions like this, the hall
+then booked Giant.
+On occasions like

-in edited form at a later date, possibly a week later.
+recorded by Sweden's Radio 3 and then broadcast in edited form at a later date, possibly a week later.
 This edited broadcast version had been

 heavily bootlegged through the years, but now has been officially released on